 Yes, while we only require two letters, we recommend asking three people to write such letters in case one of the letters does not arrive before the deadline.
 The more evidence you can provide that you will succeed, the better.

-No, you do not need to submit official transcripts in order to apply; unofficial transcripts are acceptable.
-Note that all transcripts must be translated to English.
+No, you do not need to submit official transcripts in order to apply.
+Unofficial transcripts are acceptable.

-If you have an international transcript, we strongly recommend using a NACES service (e.g., Certifile, WES) to submit your transcripts as this will greatly assist the admissions team with the evaluation of your documents.
+If you have an international transcript, we strongly recommend using a NACES service (e.g., Education Perspectives or World Education Services) to submit your transcripts as this will greatly assist the Admissions Team with the evaluation of your documents.

 Letters of recommendation should be written according to the following guidelines: